Securing AI in AWS: Guardrails for Bedrock Workloads, SCPs for Claude Code and Kiro

 Your developers want to build with Bedrock.
 Your platform team wants to ship AI workloads without a six-month review cycle.
 And your security team wants to know that AI agents aren’t running wild in production.

-In this workshop, Sandy Bird (CTO & Cofounder, Sonrai Security) and Christophe Limpalair (Cybr) go control by control through the governance mechanisms available in AWS Organizations – and show you exactly how to deploy them.
+This workshop will go control-by-control through the governance mechanisms available in AWS Organizations and show you exactly how to deploy them.
+We’ll also provide deployable policy templates you can use today.

 Date